Pasan53/-Pasan53-IT-WEB-23-63-0029-Pasan_Widyutha-Q2/README.md

-Creating a simple  system to manage students' information using ASP.NET and MS SQL Database.
+This is a simple  system to manage students' information using ASP.NET and MS SQL Database.